Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Level 7
-This self-dealt damage allows the 3 Level 7 monsters to be Summoned, which have 2300 ATK.
+This self-dealt damage allows the 3 Level 7 monsters to be Summoned, which each have 2300 ATK.

 > If either player takes damage (even during the Damage Step): You can Special Summon this card from your hand or Graveyard, and if you do, you can increase this card’s Level by 1 for every 100 damage taken.

-Upon being Summoned, each has a specialyzed form of removal.
+Upon being Summoned, each has a specialyzed form of removal:

 > If this card is Summoned: You can banish 1 [...].